 A file-based authentication system provides a simpler way to authenticate users in Presto without extensive investment in hosting LDAP or Kerberos services.
 Qubole released file-based authentication as a Beta feature in June 2018, and it was released for GA use in September 2018 with QDS Presto versions 0.180 and above supporting it.

-If you want to try out this feature in Qubole Presto, set up your cluster with the configuration as mentioned in this blog and reach out to [email protected] to enable HTTPS on your cluster, then you should be good to go.
+If you want to try out this feature in Qubole Presto, set up your cluster with the configuration mentioned in this blog, and reach out to [email protected] to enable HTTPS on your cluster, then you should be good to go.